atom/flight-manual.atom.io/content/using-atom/sections/github-package.md

 - [Checkout a Pull Request](#checkout-a-pull-request)
 - [Open any Issue or Pull Request](#open-any-issue-or-pull-request)

-Most of the functionality lives in the Git and GitHub panel.
+Most of the functionality lives within the Git and GitHub dock items.

 ![The Git and GitHub panels](../../images/github-panels.png "The Git and GitHub panels")